 The program in African/African American Studies is an interdisciplinary course of study in the rich history and culture of Africa and the descendants of Africa in America.
 Working across disciplines and departments, the program will integrate courses from Art History, English, Government, History, Philosophy, Religion, Sociology, and Theatre, and will culminate in an independent capstone project.

 The program in African/African American Studies is not a major.
 Courses applied toward requirements for African/African American Studies also may be counted for other programs, majors, or minors.
-Successful completion of the program will be noted on the transcript and on the program for commencement exercises.

 Coordinator